3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 When the extruder is loaded, Happy Hare will move the filament a precise distance from either the extruder gear or the toolhead sensor to the end of the nozzle.
 This distance is set with `toolhead_extruder_to_nozzle` and/or `toolhead_sensor_to_nozzle` and represents the CAD measured distance in a perfectly clean extruder/nozzle.
 The reality is that once the extruder is "dirty" this distance changes.
 This is because some filament is inevitably left behind in the extruder/nozzle shortening this distance.
 The amount of filament remaining seems to vary greatly from a couple of mm to as much as 15mm in some high flow hotends!
 In addition, CHT type nozzles use an insert that is not accounted for in external toolhead measurements and often neither in CAD, which equally effects the accuraacy of these measurements.

 To account for this, Happy Hare defines `toolhead_extruder_to_nozzle` and `toolhead_sensor_to_nozzle` as theoretical and thus should be able to be pulled form CAD drawings or other users.
-It uses `toolhead_ooze_reduction` to represent how much to reduce the loading move by for the new filament to butt up against the old without accidently oozing.
+It uses `toolhead_residual_filament` to represent how much to reduce the loading move by for the new filament to butt up against the old without accidently blobbing.

-In practice it has been hard to determine these values other than through experimentation and even then it is hard to determine for example, whether to increase `toolhead_ooze_reduction` or reduce `toolhead_sensor_to_nozzle`.
+In practice it has been hard to determine these values other than through experimentation and even then it is hard to determine for example, whether to increase `toolhead_residual_filament` or reduce `toolhead_sensor_to_nozzle`.

 Let's run through the important steps in a toolchange (for both tip forming and tip cutting cases) and relate to these parameters: